 Alternatively, the ride back down Pine Marten Lift is another delight, with South Sister dominating the view.
 Off in the distance are the Middle Sister, North Sister and Broken Top, and down below in the lush meadow are the glittering waters of Sparks Lake.

 The same lift that whisks scenic chairlift riders up the mountain also doubles as a bike lift, accessing over 13-miles of downhill trails.
 Mt.
 Bachelor first introduced lift-accessed mountain biking in 2012, and the available terrain keeps multiplying.
 The resort offers bike rentals and demos for adults and children, as well as a full selection of helmets and pads for sale.

-Beginning riders or those new to the areas should start on the lower mountain’s family-friendly Sunshine Accelerator lift.
+Beginning riders or those new to the areas should start on the lower mountain’s family-friendly Little Pine lift.
 This easy terrain is a great place to get comfortable on your bike and the trails.
 This area is also home to the skills park featuring jumps and a dual slalom course.

 On any given day, you’re likely to see kids being dropped off by parents for the summer bike camps, families padding up in the parking lot and heading for the lifts, competitors readying for the Gravity Race series with just-for-fun races throughout the summer, even local professional mountain bikers heading for the black diamond runs.

 In the evening the mountain changes tone, with a unique dining experience on tap.
 The top level of the Pine Marten Lodge opens for Sunset Dinners.
 This reservation-only dining experience is only offered in the summers and is equally popular with locals and visitors alike.